Aftercare,

 The most important step in the whole tattoo process.

--How to change the bandage
+-How to change the bandage (if needed)

 -take off the bandage, wash your hands, then the tattoo with an antibacterial hand soap like Dial.